waiyiwong/mindful_yoga/README.md

 6. Select 'root' from the drop-down folder menu
 7. Click 'Save' and after a few moments the project will have been made live and a link is visible at the top of the page

 ### **Initial testing plan**

-I had planned for this site to be accessible and legible on all screen sizes.
-I used Chrome Dev Tools to test, tweak and debug in the early stages.
-I deployed my site halfway through to test on real-world devices.
-These devices included:
-- MacBook Pro
-- MacBook Air
-- iPad Pro
-- iPhone 15 Pro
-- Sony Xperia
+The site was designed for accessibility and legibility across all screen sizes.
+Chrome DevTools was utilized for early-stage testing, tweaking, and debugging.

 ### **Testing**
+In the mid-development stage, the site was deployed to test on real-world devices, including:
+MacBook Pro and Air
+iPad Pro
+iPhone 15 Pro
+Sony Xperia

-Testing took place throughout the entire build using Dev Tools on Chrome and on the above real-world devices.
+This approach combined simulated testing through DevTools with actual device testing to ensure comprehensive responsiveness and functionality across various platforms and screen sizes.Testing took place throughout the entire build using Dev Tools on Chrome and on the above real-world devices.
 The browsers used were:
 - Chrome
 - Safari

-### **HTML Validation using W3C Validation**
+#### **HTML Validation using W3C Validation**
 <details open>
 <summary>Landing page HTML validation</summary>